jeli-pro/jeli-app-shell/docs/flow.todo.md

 lets refactor the architecture of message:

-- we need to have mental model of message is basically to do list with its properties like (due date, status, relationship, description, labels)
+- we need to have mental model of message is basically a to do list with its properties like (due date, status, relationship, description, labels, custom props)

 - present the mental model to UI UX with amazing look and cohesive manner